ErpNetDocs/dev/domain-api/querying-data/grouping.md

 - expanding grouped reference keys with `expandgroup`;
 - returning measured aggregate values as complex Amount or Quantity objects;
 - returning separate grouped rows for different currencies or measurement units;
-- allowing only reference paths supported by the Domain API model.
+- allowing only reference paths supported by the Domain API model;
+- `yearmonth(Property)` for calendar month grouping by year and month.

 ## Troubleshooting